-Because of history there is a deep rooted scepticism in Kashmir towards the idea of life under any other nation’s rule.
-When I was in Kashmir so many people wanted to reiterate the fact that the problems didn’t begin in 1947 but back in 1846 when the British sold Kashmir to the Dogras through the Treaty of Amritsar.
-I am reminded of the historical reputation of the Kashmiri people as a “docile” lot, and the way that my friend Fayaz recently noted on Facebook that thanks to excessive militarisation of the region Kashmiris now fall under the broader category of “resistant” and “resilient”.
+There is deep scepticism in Kashmir towards the idea of life under another nation’s rule.
+Many people in Kashmir say again and again that the problems didn’t begin in 1947 but back in 1846 when the British sold Kashmir to the Dogras through the Treaty of Amritsar.
+Historically, Kashmiri people have been described by outsiders as a ‘docile’ lot.
+But things are changing.
+My friend Fayaz recently noted on Facebook that thanks to the excessive militarisation of the region Kashmiris now fall under the broader category of ‘resistant’ and ‘resilient’.

 “This is a nice way to respond,” said Glen, “It’s an engagement that feels poetic and at the same time somehow relevant.”
 I received a lot of positive feedback when Cups of nun chai was developing, but two close friends in New Delhi were critical of the idea at its outset.
 For them the act of having a cup of tea in Australia could belittle the struggles of daily life under the military occupation in Kashmir.
 After all, how can a cup of tea replace a human life?
 It can’t by any stretch of the imagination.
 “I understand the hesitation your friends in Delhi had, but there is no way to evade these risks unless we choose to do nothing.”
 Besides raising awareness or producing a statement of some sort Glen concluded “This project is an honourable way to take note of a life that isn’t here anymore.
 We have a responsibility to respond to oppression – whether it be political, religious or sexual.
 But I’m not convinced that protest works like it used to – at least not in Australia.”